armanriazi/typescript-all-in-one/workspace/testing/jest.md

 ## Data-Driven Test

 To use data-driven tests in TypeScript to run the same test multiple times with different input values.
 Data-driven tests are a convenient way of writing unit tests where the only real change to a series of tests is either an input or a resulting value, but the body of the test itself remains the same.
+Data-driven tests dosen't check the database integration of an application.

 ```ts